will vs living will will vs living will

 • Asset Distribution: A will is essential for those wanting specific asset distribution instructions posthumously.
 By creating a will, individuals can designate beneficiaries for their property, ensuring assets follow their preferences upon their death.

 • Medical Preferences: If someone wants to ensure their medical care choices are respected during incapacitation, a living will is crucial.
-This document will outline their desires for treatments and interventions like life support, guiding healthcare providers and family members.
+This document will outline their desires for treatments and interventions like life support and guiding healthcare providers and family members.

 • Guardianship Needs: Parents with minor children need a will to appoint guardians for their kids.
 This legal provision ensures children are cared for by trusted individuals and avoids state intervention.